eendebakpt/oapackage/docs/oapackage-intro.rst

 for details.
 If you use this code or any of the results, please cite this program as follows:

+* `OApackage: A Python package for generation and analysis of orthogonal arrays, optimal designs and conference designs <https://doi.org/10.21105/joss.01097>`_, P.T.
+Eendebak, A.R.
+Vazquez, Journal of Open Source Software, 2019
-*Complete Enumeration of Pure-Level and Mixed-Level Orthogonal Arrays*, P.T.
-Eendebak, E.D.
-Schoen, M.V.M.
+* *Complete Enumeration of Pure-Level and Mixed-Level Orthogonal Arrays*, E.D.
+Schoen, P.T.
+Eendebak, M.V.M.
 Nguyen, Volume 18, Issue 2, pages 123-140, 2010.

 Acknowledgements
 ----------------